2024 Super Bowl set, with the Kansas City Chiefs to face the San Francisco 49ers

 NFC Championship: Detroit Lions fall to San Francisco 49ers

-The San Francisco 49ers dealt the Detroit Lions a crushing 34-31 loss in the NFC Championship game.
+The San Francisco 49ers dealt the Detroit Lions a crushing 34-31 loss in the NFC Championship game at Levi's Stadium in Santa Clara, California (and yes, Grateful Dead founding member Bob Weir was in attendance).

 The Lions jumped out to a 24-7 lead at the half, putting them in excellent position to make their first ever Super Bowl appearance.
 But the 49ers came storming back in the second half.

 San Francisco kicked a field goal on its first possession of the third quarter to make it a two-score game.
-An improbable catch by Brandon Aiyuk on a deep ball that bounced off a defender's facemask set San Francisco up with a first and goal at the five yard line.
-The Niners went on to score 27 unanswered points for a 24-34 lead with about 4:30 left in the game.
+An improbable catch by Brandon Aiyuk on a deep ball that bounced off a defender's facemask set San Francisco up with a first and goal at the five yard line on their next drive.
+The Niners then went on to score 27 unanswered points, with a three-yard Elijah Mitchell touchdown run making it 34-24 with 3:02 to play.

+Detroit also helped San Francisco's comeback efforts by failing to convert two fourth downs while in field goal range.

-Detroit pulled back within three with 56 seconds left to go, but failed to recover the ensuing onside kick.
+The Lions pulled back within three with 56 seconds to go, but failed to recover the ensuing onside kick.
 San Francisco was then able to bleed out the rest of the clock.

 for more features.